A joint explanation of W-mass and muon g-2 in 2HDM: Introduction

 Among various new physics models, two-Higgs-doublet models (2HDMs) are rather simple extensions of the SM (for a recent review, see, e.g., \cite{stu4}).
-A 2HDM introduces a second $SU(2)_L$ Higgs doublet and thus predicts two neutral CP-even Higgs bosons $h$ and $H$, one neutral pseudoscalar $A$ and a pair of charged Higgs boson $H^\pm$ \cite{t.lee}.
-This kind of models can give additional corrections to the masses of gauge bosons via the self-energy diagrams exchanging extra Higgs fields.
+The 2HDM introduces a second $SU(2)_L$ Higgs doublet and thus predicts two neutral CP-even Higgs bosons $h$ and $H$, one neutral pseudoscalar $A$ and a pair of charged Higgs boson $H^\pm$ \cite{t.lee}.
+The 2HDM can give additional corrections to the masses of gauge bosons via the self-energy diagrams exchanging extra Higgs fields.
 In addition, if the extra Higgs bosons have appropriate couplings to the leptons, the muon $g-2$ can be simply explained.
-Since both the $W$-mass and muon $g-2$ can be affected by the mass splittings among $H$, $A$, and $H^\pm$, we in this note take a 2HDM with the $\mu$-$\tau$ lepton flavor violation (LFV) interactions to study the possibility of a simultaneous explanation of both anomalies.
+Since both the $W$-mass and muon $g-2$ can be affected by the mass splittings among $H$, $A$, and $H^\pm$, in this note we take a 2HDM with the $\mu$-$\tau$ lepton flavor violation (LFV) interactions to study the possibility of a simultaneous explanation of both anomalies.
 In our analysis we will intensively examine the parameter space of this model by considering various relevant theoretical and experimental constraints.
-For the single explanation of muon g-2 using the Higgs doublet field with the $\mu$-$\tau$ LFV interactions, see e.g., \cite{taumug2-3,0207302,10010434,150207824,151108544,151108880,1610.06587,160604408,190410908,1907.09845,1908.09845,2104.03242, lfv11,lfv12,lfv13,1711.08430,2010.04266}.
+For the single explanation of muon $g-2$ using the Higgs doublet field with the $\mu$-$\tau$ LFV interactions, see e.g., \cite{taumug2-3,0207302,10010434,150207824,151108544,151108880,1809.05857,1610.06587,160604408,190410908,1907.09845,1908.09845,2104.03242, lfv11,lfv12,lfv13,1711.08430,2010.04266,2006.01934}.

 The paper is organized as follows.
 In Sec.
 II we will introduce the 2HDM with the $\mu$-$\tau$ LFV interactions.
 In Sec.
 III and Sec.
-IV we study the W-boson mass and muon g-2 anomaly, considering relevant theoretical and experimental constraints.
+IV we study the W-boson mass and muon $g-2$ after imposing relevant theoretical and experimental constraints.
 Finally, we give our conclusion in Sec.
 V.